 Meal Plan Notes

-- Reserve leftover Sweet and Sour Pork for Pork Tacos.
+- Reserve leftover Sweet and Sour Chicken for Chicken Tacos.

-- Make a double batch of Coconut Rice to serve with Pork Tacos.
+- Make a double batch of Coconut Rice to serve with Chicken Tacos.

 - Reserve half the loaf of Artisan Bread to make Homemade Croutons.